emann615/Investigating-with-Splunk/README.md

 Use the following search query: `index=main Hostname="Micheal.Beaven" "A1berto"`

-Add **Category** to selected fields.

-There are 5 values in the Category field.
+Check the **Category** field and you will see 5 valuess.
 Select **Registry object added or deleted (rule: RegistryEvent)** to add to query, and you will see 2 events in the results.

 <img src="" height="50%" width="50%"/>
 </br>